masrulmollah/mmtest01/README.md

 document.write("Persons required to be registered for VAT");
-document.write("Irrespective    of    any    central,  or branch unit");
+document.write("  Irrespective    of    any    central,  or branch unit");